SmingHub/Sming/Sming/Components/rboot/Cache_Read_Enable.rst

 12th June 2015 Richard

-Since I haven’t seen this documented anywhere, here is my attempt to explain the Cache_Read_Enable function.
+Since I haven't seen this documented anywhere, here is my attempt to explain the Cache_Read_Enable function.
 Valid values and what they do (at a register level) are from decompiling the code.
 The outcome of those values is based on my own experimentation so my descriptions and explanations may be silly but they currently fit the observed results.